Business/Career

 Legal mortgage: The full legal title or ownership of the property is given to the lender/mortgagee.
 Meaning the borrower is not allowed any control over the property until he/she totally pays off the mortgage.
 This is a more secure form of mortgage.

 Equitable mortgage: The full legal title or ownership of the property remains with the borrower/mortgagor.
-Only the equitable or beneficial interest over the property is given to the lender/mortgagee.
-The borrower/mortgagor is required to sign a legal mortgage and Consent Form.
+Only the equitable or beneficial interest over the property is given to the lender /mortgagee.
+The borrower /mortgagor is required to sign a legal Mortgage and Consent Form.
 He/she then transfers the title of deeds over that property to the lender.

 If the mortgagor fails to pay the mortgage as expected, the lender prepares a legal mortgage to enforce the sale of that property.
-Otherwise the mortgagor retains his/her property and the legal mortgage becomes useless once the mortgage is fully paid.
+Otherwise the mortgagor retains his/her property, and the legal mortgage becomes useless once the mortgage is fully paid.

-Obtaining Mortgage from Banks in Nigeria: Criteria
+Obtaining Mortgage from Banks in Nigeria: The Criteria

 In order to qualify for a mortgage in Nigeria, ensure you have the following conditions met: